chitesh-marmat/Datasets-Explorations/Air Quality/README.md

 # Air Quality Data Analysis

 ## Overview
-This repository contains an exploration of air quality data collected from an Italian city.The goal of this repository is to analyze, clean, and extract insights from the dataset using various data processing and visualization techniques.
+This repository contains an exploration of air quality data collected from an Italian city.
+The goal of this repository is to analyze, clean, and extract insights from the dataset using various data processing and visualization techniques.

 ## About the Dataset
 - **Source:** [UCI Machine Learning Repository - Air Quality Dataset](https://archive.ics.uci.edu/dataset/360/air+quality)